-In the event that the person who initiated the request is not satisfied with the decision of the Library Director, he/she may appeal for a hearing before the Board of Trustees by making a written request to the Board's Chair.
-The Board will determine whether the request for reconsideration has been handled in accordance with stated policies and procedures of the District.
-On the basis of this determination, the Board may vote to uphold or override the decision of the Library Director.
+In the event that the person who initiated the request is not satisfied with the decision of the Library Director, he/she is welcome to appear before the Board of Trustees during the public comment period of their next regular meeting.
+The Board will determine whether the request for reconsideration has been handled in accordance with stated policies and procedures of the District but will not make determinations as to if an item should be retained or removed from the collection.